If your testicular cancer comes back

 Coping with relapse

 It can be a big shock hearing that your cancer has come back.
 It can feel very difficult having to face treatment again.
-And to cope with a range of feelings such as shock, frustration and fear.
+You may be coping with a range of feelings such as shock, frustration and fear.

-You might need further tests to find out more about where the cancer.
-And to help your doctors decide what your treatment options are.
+You might need further tests to find out more about where the cancer is in your body.
+This will help your doctors decide what your treatment options are.

 Your specialist doctor and nurse will talk to you about your test results and tell you about your treatment options and what they involve.
 They will explain more about the aim of treatment, and help you make decisions about treatment.